3 reasons why former employees return to CPCS

-Take it from our VP of Corporate Integration, Peter Harrison, who had left CPCS not once but twice.
+Take it from our VP and senior infrastructure consultant, Peter Harrison, who left CPCS not once but twice.

 “Like everything else, people and careers evolve.
 Sure, seeing a great colleague leave is never easy, but those who come back tend to bring valuable experience and perspective.”

 “As a returning employee, I understand first-hand the importance of keeping the door open.
 We don’t burn bridges here at CPCS.”